Top facebook2xnew Top youtube2xnew Top instagram2xnew Top phone2xnew 01425483692 Top email2xnew Email us Top search2xnew Join Basket Login

 How does a Pursuit Race work?

 In a Wednesday pursuit race, boats of different speeds start at different times based on their RYA Portsmouth Number (PN).
+Start times are further adjusted to account for each sailor's skill and experience.

 Entry